 - December – Technology

 - January – Environment

 TeamSmarts quizzes allow teams to compete for:

 - Monthly prizes in the Monthly TeamSmarts Challenge from September through January.
-Each month, the first place team receives $100 award for their team.
-FCCLA and FBLA chapters competing in TeamSmarts have the opportunity to win a $100 award for their chapter, as well!
+Every month, the first place JV, Varsity, FBLA, FCCLA, and 4-H team each receives a $100 award for their team!
 (Click here for previous winners)

-- An at-large spot at the National LifeSmarts Championship (open to FBLA and FCCLA chapters)
+- An automatic bid to the National LifeSmarts Championship (open to Varsity, 4-H, FBLA, and FCCLA chapters)